 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average journey time by train between Granada and Cordoba is 1 hour and 30 minutes, with around 4 trains per day.
+The average journey time by train between Granada and Cordoba is 1 hour and 45 minutes, with around 9 trains per day.
 The journey time may be longer on weekends and holidays, so use our Journey Planner on this page to search for a specific travel date.

-The fastest journey time by train from Granada to Cordoba is 1 hour and 23 minutes.
+The fastest journey time by train from Granada to Cordoba is 1 hour and 31 minutes.

-Train tickets from Granada to Cordoba can start from as little as €17.20 when you book in advance and are usually more expensive when purchased on the day.
-Prices can also vary depending the time of day, route and class you book and are usually more expensive if you book on the day.
+Train ticket prices from Granada to Cordoba can start from as little as £14.02 when you book in advance.
+The cost of tickets can vary depending on the time of day, route and class you book and are usually more expensive if you book on the day.

-The first train from Granada to Cordoba leaves at 06:40.
+The first train from Granada to Cordoba leaves at 06:00.
 Times and services may vary during weekends and holidays.

-The last train from Granada to Cordoba leaves at 13:20.
+The last train from Granada to Cordoba leaves at 19:45.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.

 Trains travelling from Granada to Cordoba cover a distance of around 81 miles (130 km) during the journey.